Courses

 The scope of this act is broad and covers a wide range of activities.
 This act covers all the undertakings;

-• Both large and small scale undertakings.
+• Both large and small-scale undertakings.

 • All three sectors are covered, namely private, public, and cooperative.

-• All goods, services and trade practices are a part of this act, until specifically exempted.
+• All goods, services, and trade practices are a part of this act until specifically exempted.

-Legal Protection to Consumers
+Legal Protection for Consumers

 The legal framework that offers protection to consumers includes: